• Skip to primary navigation

 Touch

-This sense is what connects food with physical human touch and is the most tantalizing part about fondue.
+This sense is what connects food with the physical human touch and is the most tantalizing part about fondue.
 Using fixings to dip into your warm chocolate fondue is the interaction that truly guides all the senses, and really is part of the fun.
 Touching your fixings and dipping them into the chocolate with the magnetic pull of the weight is what makes this dish playful and sensual.
 While we prefer to grab our fixings and dip directly into the fondue, depending on what number date you're on, you may want to utilize small dessert forks or sticks to dip.

 Philip's handing holding a fork with a strawberry dipped in dark chocolate fondue for two